It’s been a while since I wrote about a makeup or skincare haul, so I’m excited to share my e.l.f. Cosmetics haul with you guys.

 Ah, the Poreless Putty Primer.
 The primer that shook the world a few months ago.
-The primer that’s meant to be a dupe for Tatcha’s infamous Silk Canvas.
-The primer that also made my monthly faves back in April.
+It’s meant to be a dupe for Tatcha’s infamous Silk Canvas.
+The Poreless Putty Primer also made my monthly faves back in April.

 I adore this primer.
 It’s the best primer I’ve ever used and helps keep my makeup in place all day, which is essential seeing as I have oily skin.
 It has a lovely texture that goes onto your skin matte, without being too dry.